ddgoad/USYD-Web-Crawler-and-RAG/TECHNICAL_DESIGN.md

 - **Deep Crawl Mode**: Systematically explores a website by following internal links up to a specified depth, ideal for comprehensive site analysis
 - **Sitemap Mode**: Uses XML sitemaps to efficiently discover and scrape all important pages on a website

 The scraping process is asynchronous, using Celery workers to handle jobs in the background while providing real-time progress updates to users.
+This ensures the user interface remains responsive and users can continue using other parts of the application while scraping operations are running.

 #### **Content Processing Pipeline - Data Transformation**
 Once content is scraped, it goes through a sophisticated processing pipeline: